All Episodes

 If you really want to solve problems in life, you've got to calmly stand back, strategically think of solutions.

-That's that's the way I approach life.
+That's the way I approach life.

 If you get into freakout mode, you're not thinking at your best.